-- To receive a video signal from a computer with a USB port, you'll need a USB cable.
-One may be provided with your computer, or you can purchase one from Epson.
-See "Optional Accessories" on page 11. - To receive a component video signal from a DVD player or other video device, you'll need a component-to-VGA video cable.
-One may be provided with your video equipment, or you can purchase one from Epson.
-See "Optional Accessories" on page 11. - To receive an S-Video signal, you'll need an S-Video cable.
+- To receive an HDMI signal from your video device, you'll need an HDMI cable.
+One may be provided with your video equipment. - To receive a component video signal from a DVD player or other video device, you'll need a component video cable (one may be provided with your video equipment) and the component-to-VGA video adapter that came with the projector. - To receive an S-Video signal, you'll need an S-Video cable.
 One may be included with your video equipment, or you can purchase one from Epson.
-See "Optional Accessories" on page 11. - To receive an audio signal, you'll need an RCA-type audio cable with two male plugs, or a stereo mini-jack audio adapter cable.
+See "Optional Accessories" on page 15. - To receive an audio signal, you'll need an RCA-type audio cable with two male plugs, or a stereo mini-jack audio adapter cable (not necessary with HDMI connection).